 About the Comprehensive Plan Update

 Since the summer of 2018, the Village has been working closely with a professional consulting firm to update the Village's comprehensive plan, last adopted in 2001.
 The new plan will act as a blueprint for the Village's future by assessing the community's existing conditions, vision for the future and opportunities for growth.
 The comprehensive plan will address a range of issues including land use, transportation and infrastructure, parks and open space, economic development, and more.
 During the fall of 2018, feedback and input was gathered from residents, businesses and youth via public meetings, online surveys and questionnaires, and an interactive mapping tool.
-For more information on the comprehensive plan update, please visit the website.

 Downtown Subarea Plan to Be Reviewed in May